voicesauce/opensauce-python/README.md

 To run OpenSauce using the default setup, type the following in Terminal:

-        $ python runner defaults/sounds defaults/output
+        $ ./run.sh

 To change the parameters and settings, I recommend that you copy the defaults as new files and edit the copies.
-In order to run OpenSauce using these new files, use the "--settings" and "--parameters" options:

-        $ python runner indir outdir --settings path/to/settings/file --parameters path/to/params/file
+You'll also need to modify the corresponding paths in `run.sh`.

 # Contributing
 See HACKING.